-The only thing certain in Parkour is the uncertainty and no matter how perfect your balancing is, there always chance that you are surprised and off-balance.
+The only thing certain in Parkour is the uncertainty and no matter how perfect your balancing is, there is always a chance that you are surprised and off-balance.
 And that is when this technique coming handy

 - Bow your head a little and relax your body, arc your arms and one shoulder forward in a hula hoop shape around your head, and roll your butt over your head.
 If you feel your spine twitching a little and your shoulder diagonally to your hip, you’re doing it right.

 - You might feel a bit hesitant at first, then start with one knee on the ground.
 Place your arm on the inside of your leg, holding the foot that’s on the ground.
-This will help you keep form while learning the roll.
+This will help you keep form while learning rolling.
 Propel yourself forward while holding onto your foot.